learn-co-curriculum/dsc-machine-learning-with-spark-lab/README.md

 * Evaluate a model with pyspark
 * Create and interpret visualizations with pyspark

-To begin with create a SparkSession and read in credit_card_default.csv
+To begin with create a SparkSession and read in 'credit_card_default.csv' to a PySpark DataFrame.

 ```python